BillyAlbornoz/BillyAlbornoz/README.md

 I'm a fullstack developer passionate about new technologies.
 I am also an electronic technician and I have experience with programmable electronic boards and projects development.
 I love mixing software with hardware :heart_eyes:.

 - 💻 I’m currently working as a Fullstack Developer
-- 📚 I’m passionate about Raspberry Pi and Arduino
+- 📚 I’m passionate about development boards like Raspberry Pi, Arduino and others
 - 🌱 I'm always thinking about innovation projects

 ---